networknext/next/cmd/relay_old/README.md

 - `RELAYDEV`: Enable the relay's dev mode.
 Value should be 0 or 1.
 0 == disabled, 1 == enabled.

-# Building and running a single relay
+# Building and running a single relay at a time

-The build script "actual_build.sh" is what is used to build the old relay.
-The script titled "build.sh" does nothing.
-The real build script is located in the ".vscode" directory, ".vscode/build.sh".

-To use actual_build.sh,
+To use build.sh,

 First, \
-`actual_build.sh build`
+`build.sh build`

 Then you can run up to two relays using the script.
 To run the first relay, \
-`actual_build.sh run one`
+`build.sh run one`

 Or to run the second \
-`actual_build.sh run two`
+`build.sh run two`

 You can add a third, fourth, ..., Nth, if you'd like, it was done like this just to get it working.